rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 {% include _toc.html %}

-Git is among the most complex of software.
+Git is not known as among the simplest of software.
-It was literally created for and by Linux kernel developers who have a megabrain memory and can speed-type long commands.
+It was literally created for and by Linux kernel developers who have a megabrain recall to speed-type long commands.

 But I don't feel I'm that smart, and felt overwhelmed.

-Like you, I had no choice but to win over Git's complexity.
+Like you, I had no choice but to study hard to fully grasp Git's complexity.
 Undeterred, for the last two years, I scoured the internet to view every blog, video, and book about this subject.
 So you don't have to.